danilocastronz/weldev-project-react-graphql-client-bp/README.md

 <img width="100%" height="300" src="./graphql.svg" />

-# React, GraphQL boilerplate by Welcome, Developer
+# React, GraphQL, Apollo boilerplate

 ## Introduction

-Welcome to a new app template built by Welcome, Developer!
+Welcome to a new app template built by [Welcome, Developer](https://www.welcomedeveloper.com)!
 This is a boilerplate app built using React, TypeScript, Material-UI, and Apollo GraphQL.

 Hope you enjoy it, developers!